EarthBigData/openNISAR/README.md

 ## DISPLAY NISAR Data directly from s3 urls in QGIS

-Here is a quick tip on now NISAR data can be directly displayed in QGIS
+Here is a quick tip on how NISAR data can be directly displayed in QGIS

 You need:
 1. a running AWS ec2 instance in `us-west-2`